slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On creativity

 <!--
-> *"The ability to see order in chaos is called creativity."
--- Simon Sinek*
-- creativity is subtraction.
-- a busy calendar and a busy mind will destroy your ability to create anything great. -- Naval Ravikant*
-- "If at first, the idea is not absurd, then there is no hope for it." - Albert Einstein
-- "An idea that is not dangerous is unworthy of being called an idea at all." - Oscar Wilde
-- "There is one thing stronger than all the armies in the world, and that is an idea whose time has come." - Victor Hugo
-- "A new idea is delicate.
-It can be killed by a sneer or a yawn; it can be stabbed to death by a quip and worried to death by a frown on the right man's brow." - Ovid
-- "All achievements, all earned riches, have their beginning in an idea." - Napoleon Hill
--  "No grand idea was ever born in a conference, but a lot of foolish ideas have died there." - F. Scott Fitzgerald
--  "Nearly every man who develops an idea works it up to the point where it looks impossible, and then he gets discouraged.
-That's not the place to become discouraged." - Thomas Edison
-- "It is the essence of genius to make use of the simplest ideas."- Charles Peguy
-- "Nothing is more dangerous than an idea when it is the only one you have." - Emile Chartier
-- "One's mind, once stretched by a new idea, never regains its original dimensions." - Oliver Wendell Holmes
-- "We often refuse to accept an idea merely because the tone of voice in which it has been expressed is unsympathetic to us."- Friedrich Nietzche
-- "I know quite certainly that I myself have no special talent.
-Curiosity, obsession and dogged endurance, combined with self-criticism, have brought me to my ideas." - Albert Einstein
-- "A pile of rocks ceases to be a rock when somebody contemplates it with the idea of a cathedral in mind." -- Antoine St. Exupery
-- "I begin with an idea and then it becomes something else." -- Pablo Picasso
-- "New ideas pass through three periods: 1) It can't be done; 2) It probably can be done, but it's not worth doing; 3) I knew it was a good idea all along!" - Arthur C. Clarke
-- "Almost all really new ideas have a certain aspect of foolishness when they are just produced." - Alfred North Whitehead

 > *"If you have an apple and I have an apple and we exchange apples then you and I will still each have one apple.
 But if you have an idea and I have an idea and we *exchange these ideas, then each of us will have two ideas."
 -- George Bernard Shaw*
-> *"Society may give an exclusive right to the profits arising from them, as an encouragement to men to pursue ideas which may produce utility, but this may or may *not be done, according to the will and convenience of the society, without claim or complaint from any body.*
-> *"The best defense against logic is ignorance.*
 > *"Nothing is more powerful than an idea whose time has come."
 -- Victor Hugo*
 > *"An idealist is one who helps the other fellow to make a profit."